 Todd points out that you can't really provide the level of service that you want if you don't have enough revenue coming in.

 “We've got to be able to provide fantastic service, and the only way you can do that is with revenue.
-You have to start looking at this is something that you have to do.
+You have to start looking at this as something that you have to do.
 Your clients and your residents are suffering if you don't.”

 It’s a fantasy to think we can offer premium service without paying for the resources they cost us.